Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 <!--
-SPDX-FileCopyrightText: © 2021-2022 MONAI Consortium
+SPDX-FileCopyrightText: Â© 2021-2022 MONAI Consortium
 SPDX-License-Identifier: Apache License 2.0
 -->

 # Setup

-This section outlines the steps to download and install Informatics Gateway using the CLI and Docker image.
+This section outlines the steps to download and install the Informatics Gateway using the CLI and Docker image.

 ## Runtime Requirements

 * Docker 20.10.12 or higher

-For development requirements, please refer to [README.md](https://github.com/Project-MONAI/monai-deploy-informatics-gateway).
+For development requirements, refer to the [Informatics Gateway README.md](https://github.com/Project-MONAI/monai-deploy-informatics-gateway).

 ## Installation

 ### Informatics Gateway CLI

-Download & install Informatics Gateway CLI from the [Releases](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/releases) section of the repository and install it.
+Download and install the Informatics Gateway CLI from the [Releases](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/releases) section of the repository and install it.

 #### On Linux